 - Two point on your driving record, per the California DMV

 What is called a civil compromise agreement can frequently settle the misdemeanor hit and run case.
-This agreement is when the person who caused the damage has agreed to pay in exchange having the misdemeanor charges dropped.
+This is when the person who caused the damage agrees to pay.
+This is in exchange for having the misdemeanor charges dropped.

 The Penalties for a Felony Hit and Run that have caused injury will depend on the type of injuries that are sustained: